isrish/VAD-LTSD/README.md

 ## Usage

   Check out demo.m to see how you can use it to segement audio wav file using VAD.
-  More importantly check LTSD.m file to see how the implementend.
-I tried to put  some referece back to the equations on the paper.
+  More importantly check LTSD.m file to see the implementation.
+I tried to put referece back to the equations on the paper.